 Within a few years Desaguliers had become the pre-eminent Newtonian lecturer on the private and public lecture circuits, demonstrating and explaining mechanics, hydraulics, and optics.
 Desaguliers recognised that the commercialisation of science, and engineering in particular, could address practical concerns and supply practical solutions.
-Science was becoming less theoretical and more empirical and, in Stephen Pumfrey’s words, was becoming ‘infiltrated by the values of trade, the market place and the monied interest’.
+Science was becoming less theoretical and more empirical and, in Stephen Pumfrey’s words, had become ‘infiltrated by the values of trade, the market place and the monied interest’.

 Desaguliers was probably introduced to freemasonry by George Payne, Richmond’s deputy at the Horn Tavern, and he subsequently became a member of several other lodges, including Solomon’s Temple.